Gelfand Models for Diagram Algebras

 \end{subsection}

 \begin{subsection}{The Motzkin algebra $\Motz_k(x)$}

-The Motzkin algebra $\Motz_k(x)$ is the subalgebra of $\P_k(x)$ spanned by Motzkin diagrams (planar rook-Brauer diagrams).
-Motzkin diagrams correspond to partial planar matchings of $\{1,\ldots,k,1',\ldots,k'\}$, and so the dimension of $\Motz_k(x)$ is the Motzkin number $M_{2k}$ (see \cite{BH}).
-The Motzkin algebra $\M_k(x)$ is semisimple for $x \in \CC$ chosen such that $x$ is not the root of the polynomial $U_k((x-1)/2)$ where $U_k$ is the Chebyshev polynomial of the second kind (see \cite{BH}).
-If, we let $x \in \CC$ be chosen so that $\Motz_k(x)$ is semisimple, then the irreducible modules are indexed by the following set of integers
+The Motzkin algebra $\Motz_k(x)$ is spanned by planar rook-Brauer diagrams, which correspond to partial planar matchings of $\{1,\ldots,k,1',\ldots,k'\}$, and so the dimension of $\Motz_k(x)$ is the Motzkin number $M_{2k}$ (see \cite{BH}).
+For $x \in \CC$ that is not the root of $U_k((x-1)/2)$, where $U_k$ is the Chebyshev polynomial of the second kind, $\Motz_k(x)$ is semisimple (see \cite{BH}) and its irreducible modules are indexed by